DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 _Example: from OSC A context, 3rd page (labelled "OSC A VOLUME"), press L3 button to select **PRE-JOYST.** setting, then rotate the DATA ENTRY encoder to change the setting from **YES (DRY)** to **NO (POST)**:_

 ![](_img/OscPreJoystick.png)

 ---

+### SOME WORDS ABOUT POLYPHONY<a name="aboutpoly"></a>

+The number of polyphony voices is automatically defined by these possible sources (from other modules) applied on the following input jacks:

+- V/OCT, who define the "base" pitches/frequencies (prior frequency modulation, by FM/PM or LFO), for all four oscillators.
+- GATE, mainly required to control the MIX ENVelope (if enabled), also possibly for LFO 1 and/or LFO 2 retriggering.
+- VEL. (optional velocities).

+Even this is not an absolute rule, these sources come, in general, from the same module.
+The most common is VCV's **MIDI->CV**, who convert MIDI datas to voltage equivalents to be compliant against Eurorack concepts.
+However, another polyphonic or monophonic module(s) can do exactly the same job.

+The greatest number of voices - from these sources - is always selected.
+Minimum is 1 (meaning the _Vektor_ module will work as monophonic VCO).
+Maximum number of polyphonic voices (channels) is 16.

+:warning: Please be careful about CPU load as soon as you increase the number of polyphony voices, please keep in mind 16 polyphonic channels x 4 oscillators, plus two LFO (realtime computed waveforms), plus the MIX ENVelope who are using a lot of Pythagorean and trigonometric functions to establish vectors (trajectory), and speeds per vector, may require important amount of CPU resources! **Recommended polyphony setting for _Vektor_ is 4 or 8 voices**, exactly like the real Prophet VS hardware.

+---